SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Description

 Overscan factor on lens distortion.
-This is primarily relevant when storing overscan values, not in transmission as the overscan should be calculated by the consumer.
+Overscan may be provided by the producer but can also be overriden or calculated by the consumer.
+Note this should be the maximum of both projection-matrix-based and field-of- view-based rendering as per the OpenLensIO documentation.

 #### Units